The directed landscape: Constructing the Airy sheet

 We can then use property (i) to translate the above formula (applied to $\scrS(0, y- x)$) to get an almost sure formula for any $\scrS(x, y)$:

 When $(x,y) \in \Q^+ \X \Q$, the integrand on right hand side above is determined by condition (ii) for rational values of $z$, and hence is determined by that condition for all values of $z$ by continuity.
-Therefore $\{S(x, y) : x \in \Q^+ \X \Q\}$ is determined by the definition of $\scrS$.
+Therefore $\{\scrS(x, y) : (x,y) \in \Q^+ \X \Q\}$ is determined by the definition of $\scrS$.
 By stationarity and continuity, this implies that the distribution of $\scrS$ is uniquely determined by its definition. \end{proof}

-\begin{remark} We can exchange condition (ii) in Definition \eqref{D:airy-sheet} for the following Busemann function definition.
+\begin{remark} We can exchange condition (ii) in Definition \ref{D:airy-sheet} for the following Busemann function definition.
 Almost surely, for all $x > 0$ and $y, z \in \R$, we have that

-This definition can only give rise to one object, since the proof of Proposition \ref{P:uniq-sheet} goes through with this definition.
+The proof of Proposition \ref{P:uniq-sheet} implies that this definition gives rise to a unique object.
 Moreover, condition (ii) of Definition \ref{D:airy-sheet} implies this definition, and so they must be the same.
 To see this, note that it clearly implies \eqref{E:buse} for rational triples.
 To extend to $x \in \Q^+$ and $y, z \in \R$, observe that

 Therefore since the left hand side of \eqref{E:buse} is continuous when restricted to rational $x, y, z$, it is continuous for $x \in \Q^+$ and $y, z \in \R$.
 To extend to $x \in \R^+$, note that the left hand side of \eqref{E:buse} is monotone in $x$ by Proposition \ref{P:mono-inc}.
 Therefore it must again be continuous since it is continuous on rationals. \end{remark}